Mike Parson: Governor of Missouri

 On May 29, 2018, Greitens announced that he would resign effective at 5:00 pm on June 1, 2018.
 Parson was sworn in as governor half an hour later.

-National endorsements

 Parson endorsed Mitt Romney in the 2012 presidential election and Donald Trump in the 2016 presidential election.
+He was the Missouri Honorary Chairman of Trump's 2020 reelection campaign, filing his state's reelection paperwork for Trump in 2019.